wso2/docs-choreo-dev/en/docs/monitoring-and-insights/work-with-choreo-insights-api/access-the-choreo-insights-api.md

 ## Become a member of the Choreo System organization

-1. Access the Developer Portal of the `Choreo System` organization via [https://devportal.choreo.dev/choreosystem](https://devportal.choreo.dev/choreosystem) and sign in using your preferred method.
+1. Access the Developer Portal of the `Choreo System` organization via [https://devportal.choreo.dev/choreosystem/applications](https://devportal.choreo.dev/choreosystem/applications) and sign in using your preferred method.

-2. In the top menu of the Developer Portal, click **Applications**.

-3. To obtain access to the `Choreo System` organization, click **Request Access**.
+2. To obtain access to the `Choreo System` organization, click **Request Access**.

     ![Request access](../../assets/img/monitoring-and-insights/work-with-choreo-insights-api/request-access.png){.cInlineImage-full}